subsquid/docs/docs/substrate-indexing/wasm-support.md

 # Ink! contracts support

 This section describes additional options available for indexing [Ink!-based WASM contracts](https://use.ink), supported by chains with a `Contracts` pallet.
-At the moment of writing, Shibuya (a testnet), Shiden (Kusama parachain) and Astar (Polkadot parachain) are the most popular chains for deploying Ink! contracts.
+At the moment of writing, AlephZero, Shibuya (Astar testnet), Shiden (Kusama parachain) and Astar (Polkadot parachain) are the most popular chains for deploying Ink! contracts.
 Follow the [WASM squid tutorial](/tutorials/create-a-wasm-processing-squid) for a step-by-step instruction on building a WASM-processing squid.
 We recommend using [squid-wasm-template](https://github.com/subsquid-labs/squid-wasm-template) as a reference project.

 ## Processor options